This Paper Wreath is so easy and fun to make. They’re great as gifts or as a cute bedroom door decoration.

 Once you have the circles both traced you can cut them out.

-Organize your wreath the way you want then your ready to glue!
+Organize your wreath the way you want then you’re ready to glue!

 If your kids are making their own wreath then let them use Elmers Stick Glue.
 If you are making it though, I’ll let you use super glue. 🙂